Sadhavithapa/InstaBot-Project-I/README.md

     a.
 If You have already seen the story.
     b.
 Or The user has no story.
     c.
 Or View the story if not yet seen.

+Using Selenium for this project.
+(Web Scraping library)